 The Human Papillomavirus (HPV) Vaccine

 The HPV vaccine protects preteens, teens, and young adults from human papillomavirus (HPV).
-Research shows that when boys and girls are vaccinated early – at 11 or 12 – they are better protected from serious health problems HPV can cause, including certain cancers and genital warts.
+Research shows that when boys and girls are vaccinated early – prior to 9 to 14 years – they are better protected from serious health problems that HPV can cause, including certain cancers and genital warts.

 HPV is a very common infection.
 It is estimated that one (1) in every four (4) Americans is infected with the virus.
 Most of them are in their late teens and 20s.
 Many will never know they have the virus, since HPV usually causes no symptoms.
 Even so, they can pass the disease to others during sex.
 For most people, HPV will eventually clear up on its own.
 But for others, the untreated infection could cause genital warts and certain kinds of cancer.
 About 31,000 HPV-related cancers are diagnosed each year.
 Most could be prevented with HPV vaccine.